 As explained by Huckle (1990), education for the environment involves informing the general public about the various technologies and social organisations that can help people live in harmony with each other and with the natural environment.

-With regard to education for development, UNESCO considers that this helps people develop attitudes, skills and knowledge for taking decisions that will benefit themselves and others, now and lowest prices levitra in the future, and for acting on such decisions.
+With regard to education for development, UNESCO considers that this helps people develop attitudes, skills and knowledge for taking decisions that will benefit themselves and others, now and online viagra prescriptions in the future, and for acting on such decisions.

 Bearing these definitions in mind, it is difficult to conceive environmental education and education for development as belonging to two different fields.
 Global knowledge of environmental education inevitably leads to development considerations.